 Their benthic feeding processes (feeding at the bottom of the pond) whereby they suck in substrate and water in search for aquatic organisms decreases water quality by increasing turbidity and contributing to erosion of the banks of the ponds.

-Australian bass (Macquaria novemaculeata) - a native fish species - has been introduced into the pond ecosystem to replace the carp.
+Australian bass (Macquaria novemaculeata) - a native fish species - has been introduced into the pond ecosystem.

 Deliberately introduced into Australia in the 1860s, the European fox (Vulpes vulpes) is a widespread urban pest.
 It is one of the largest terrestrial predators in Australia and is a predominantly carnivorous, opportunistic feeder.
 Its diet includes small mammals and wild fruits though it will forage amongst human garbage.

 Within the Parklands, the fox threatens native species by preying on the brushtail possums and turtle eggs.
-It can contribute to resource degradation by enlarging rabbit burrows to create the dens in which it lives.
+It can contribute to resource degradation by digging dens in which it lives.

-Strategies have been put in place to reduce the impacts of foxes in the Parklands including den fumigation and the removal of derelict infrastructure that may harbour fox populations.
+Strategies have been put in place to reduce the impacts of foxes in the Parklands including den fumigation.

 Pigeons (Columba livia) are recognised as a pest species in the Parklands.
 Sites, such as the Equestrian Centre, where there is ample food combined with suitable nesting and breeding sites enable the pigeon population to reach numbers at which they can negatively impact on infrastructure, animals and humans.